silnrsi/smith/README.md

 when `smith configure` is run.
 For complete font build environments there are two ready made options below, depending on interactive or CI use cases:

+To get the complete toolchain, follow the more descriptive step-by-step guide on [https://silnrsi.github.io/silfontdev/](http://silnrnsi.github.io/silfontdev/)

 #### Vagrant support VM images
-The current VM (Virtual Machine) installation files (using vagrant) are in [vm-install](vm-install).
-These files make it easier to use smith (and its various components) on macOS,
-Windows or Ubuntu.
+The current VM (Virtual Machine) installation files (using Vagrant) are in [vm-install](vm-install).
+These files make it easier to use smith (and its various components) on macOS, Windows or Ubuntu.
 Simply copy the files to the root of your project and run ``vagrant up``.

 #### Docker image
 The primary purpose of the Docker image is to provide a base for CI systems to have a complete smith build environment.

-However you can also use it locally as is, simply by running:
-  `docker run --rm -it -v $WORKSPACE:/build smith:latest`
-This will run the latest version of smith in your local image store and run it with the absolute path (or docker volume) `$WORKSPACE` mapped to `/build` inside, and an interactive bash session (the `-it` options).
-The `--rm` makes the container ephemeral.
-The image accepts an environment variable for customisation of the container at runtime:
-  `BUILDER`: (default: 1000)
-    Used to control the UID of the `builder` user created in the container for interactive use.
-This is useful when your UID on the host isn't 1000 already, and ensures that files created in the /build volume are owned and accessible by the user who started the container.
+We will provide a publically available image soon but in the meantime you need to build your own.

-If you wish to build your own image you will need to run `docker build .` in the top-level source dir and this will download and build the latest dependencies for the smith font build environment and install the smith python packages from the source dir.
+You will need to run `docker build .` in the top-level source dir and this will download and build the latest dependencies for the smith font build environment and install the smith python packages from the source dir.

 The Dockerfile can take the following build arg:
   `ubuntuImage`: (default: "ubuntu:20.04")
     The base image to build on.
 This does not need to be an official Ubuntu